carlosivanr/hugo_website/content/authors/admin/_index.md

 I am currently a postdoctoral fellow at the Mind Research Network in Albuquerque, NM.
 I primarily use functional magnetic resonance imaging (fMRI) to study the influence of alcohol and drugs on functional brain connectivity.

-I have experience in teaching university level introduction to behavioral neuroscience, leading efforts to implement psychological science research in university student success programs, and actively mentor students from under-represented groups interested in research careers.
+I alo have experience in teaching university level introduction to behavioral neuroscience, leading efforts to implement psychological science research in university student success programs, and actively mentor students from under-represented groups interested in research careers.

-Outside of my professional interests, I dabble in carpentry, learning guitar, cooking, camping, and mountain biking.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/carlos_rodriguez_cv.pdf" "newtab" >}}CV{{< /staticref >}}.